 Bob also faithfully represented the county on many other boards and committees, keeping the Board of Commissioners engaged, up-to-date and focused on local needs and issues.
 These included:

 - Liaison to the Alamance-Burlington Board of Education (attended all board meetings, board work sessions, and Joint Facilities Task Force meetings)

 - Alamance Achieves Steering Committee (a community-wide collaborative to ensure all children achieve educational goals, from cradle to career)

-- Piedmont Authority for Regional Transportation (PART) – Board of Directors, Operations Committee
+- Piedmont Authority for Regional Transportation (PART) – Board of Directors and Operations Committee

-- Alamance County Transportation Authority (ACTA) – Board of Directors, Secretary-Treasurer
+- Alamance County Transportation Authority (ACTA) – Board of Directors; served as Secretary-Treasurer

 - Burlington Public Transit Advisory Commission (Link Transit)

 - Alamance County Justice Advisory Council – Chair (Oversees the Family Justice Center and the Stepping Up Initiative)

 - Cardinal Innovations Healthcare – Board of Directors and Performance, Evaluation, and Compensation Committee, plus the Central Community Advisory Board (Provides mental health Services for 20-county area, including Alamance)